 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode two of Season Four of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today, I’ll be speaking with licensed marriage and family therapist.
 Caroline Landen.
 Caroline is the clinical manager at awakenings counseling and the clinical director at counseling near me.
 Caroline has specialized training in trauma, trauma, recovery, sex therapy, attachment theory, and emotionally focused therapy.
 Caroline and I will be discussing the impact of COVID on marriages and relationships.
 Hi, Caroline.
 Thanks for joining me today.

 Caroline Landen: Thanks for having me.